blynkkk/blynkkk.github.io/Widgets.md

   }
 ```

-With eventor you don't need to code conditions like this anymore in your sketch.
+With Eventor you don't need to write this code.
 All you need is to send value from sensor to server :

 ```cpp
   float t = dht.readTemperature();
   Blynk.virtualWrite(V0, t);
 ```

-and create **event** in eventor widget like this :
+Don't forget that ```virtualWrite``` commands should be wrapped in the timer and can't be used the main loop.

+Now configure new **Event** in Eventor widget:

 <img src="images/eventor/eventor_for_temp_example.png" style="width: 200px; height:360px"/>

-Don't forget to add notification widget.
+**NOTE** Don't forget to add notification widget.

-The all beauty of eventor comes when you need to change conditions on the fly without re-uploading new sketch on
+Eventor comes handy when you need to change conditions on the fly without re-uploading new sketch on
-your hardware.
+the hardware.
 You can create as many **events** as you need.

 In order to remove created **event** please use swipe.
-Same for event editing.
+You can also swipe out last element in the Event itsef.

 <img src="images/eventor/eventor_edit.png" style="width: 200px; height:360px"/>

 **Sketch:** [Eventor](https://github.com/blynkkk/blynk-library/blob/master/examples/Widgets/Eventor/Eventor.ino#L26)

-**WARNING** : eventor event triggered only once when condition is met (This behaviour may be changed in future).
+**NOTE** : Events are triggered only once when the condition is met.
-However there is one exclusion.
+However there is one exclusion:
-Let's consider simple event as above ```if (temperature > 40) notify```.
+Let's consider simple event as above ```if (temperature > 40) send notification ```.
-When temperature reaches threshold - notify action is triggered.
-In case temperature is above threshold no
-actions will be triggered anymore.
-However if ```temperature``` goes below threshold and than again above it -
+When temperature goes beyond 40 threshold - notification action is triggered.
+If temperature continues to stay above the 40 threshold no actions will be triggered.
+But if ```temperature``` goes below threshold and then passes it again -
-notify action will be triggered again (notify actions for eventor has no 1 minute restriction).
+notification will be sent again (there is no 1 minute limit on Eventor notifications).

 ### Menu
 Menu widget allows you to send command to your hardware based on selection you made on UI.
 Menu